France, UK Vow Action After Deadliest Channel Migrant Tragedy - UrduPoint

 Seventeen men, seven women and three minors died when the inflatable boat lost air and took on water off the northern port of Calais on Wednesday, according to public prosecutors in Lille.
 A manslaughter probe has been opened.

 The disaster also poses a new challenge to cooperation between France and Britain after Brexit.
-Tensions had already been growing over the record numbers of people crossing, adding to a litany of problems that also include fishing rights.
+Initial statements from both sides pinning responsibility on the other party to act indicated the tragedy will not be an automatic catalyst for cooperation.

 Interior Minister Gerald Darmanin said a total of five suspected traffickers accused of being directly linked to the doomed crossing had been arrested, the fifth man suspected of buying inflatable boats for the crossing.